 Students who complete the FAFSA and are early applicants are automatically considered for a work-study award.
-You must attend college on at least a half-time basis to maintain work-study eligibility.
+You must attend college on a full-time basis to maintain work-study eligibility.
 The maximum award is $2,000 per academic year.

 There are three types of work-study funds at Fort Lewis College:

 1) Federal College Work-Study provides funding from the federal government to fund employment opportunities for students with financial need.

 2) Colorado Work-Study provides funds from the State of Colorado for Colorado residents for tuition purposes who have financial need.

 3) Colorado No-Need Work-Study recipients must be Colorado residents for tuition purposes.